MockingbirdME/game_md/core_rules/03 - strains.md

 #### Centari
 So similar to Sapeen that, but for their dusky skin, they could be mistaken for them; they are in fact so similar that they are capable of interbreeding though the offspring produced of these cross strain unions are always mules.

-**Physical Appearance:** Centari have dusky skin and tightly curled sandy to dark brown or black hair atop their heads, though they sport little body or facial hair.
+**Physical Appearance:** Centari have blue skin of such a dark hue it often appears black and springy, tightly curled, sandy to dark brown or black hair atop their heads, though they sport little body or facial hair.
 Males and females are of about the same height averaging a little over 5 1/2 feet tall though males are generally broader and more thickly built.
 Centari eyes are brightly colored blues, greens, purples, and yellows and appeared to sparkle in the light like polished gemstones.
 Many Centari have bodies and faces dotted with tiny freckles.

 **Origin:** The Centari’s oral history goes back millennia yet they have only existed on Flax for a handful of generations.
 They appeared through an arcane portal the scale of which had never been seen before or since.
 The Centari claim to be the only remnants of a once great network of tribes that roamed a great plain thousands of miles across.
 Their nation was besieged by some kind of demon that arrived with iron and flame, they lost battle after battle for a dozen years as their civilization was reduced to ruin.
 Fearing for the survival of their species the remaining Centari tribes banded together; their mages led by the great sorcerer Yiru, known as The Sacrifice, worked together, and gave their lives, to summon forth the arcane power used to produce the portal that brought the Centari to Flax.
 The Centari had no concept of gods before they arrived on Flax and generally consider their worship silly and foolish.